From Struggle to Living the Dream

 The years after my divorce were particularly tough.
 I was making less than pennies per hour and I was working incredibly hard.
 Luckily my stubborn nature kicked in.
 I refused to give up on my dream.
 I worked three jobs to make ends meet.

 Substitute teaching at my children’s high school.
 Teaching up to 15 fitness classes a week.
 And doing EVERYTHING at the retreat.
 I cooked and taught yoga and hosted guests.
 Then I did the cleaning when they left.
-Making up all of the bed (15 total) was probably the hardest part.
-I was overwhelmed by the size of the property (30 acres) and all that needed to be done.
+Making up all 15 beds was probably the hardest part.
+I was overwhelmed by the size of the 30 acre property and all that needed to be done.

 I didn’t have the money in my budget to pay for help with the property upkeep and maintenance.
-I'd bring the lucky guy I was dating at the time out for a weekend of work and other things.
+Whatever lucky guy I was dating at the time was my go to handyman for a weekend of work and other things.
 Not ideal, but it worked!

 The day I realized I COULDN’T do it all is when things changed.
 When I released my grip on perfection and control, the business began to grow.
 Bringing in talented women who complemented what I do freed me up to do the things I love - teach yoga, lead workshops and (my favorite!) visit with guests.
 I love to create new retreats and interact with our community of inspirational women.